 The United Methodist Internship in Urban Ministry is an urban learning experience for young adults who want to make a difference in the lives of others through a program of spiritual growth and service.
 The two-month pilot summer session began in mid-June, 2015.
-Interns lived in Christian community at Orchard House near USC, and worked full-time in an urban ministry matched to their interests.
+Interns lived in intentional community at Orchard House near USC, and worked full-time in an urban ministry matched to their interests.
 Interns also met with a spiritual mentor at least one hour a week, and participated in the life of their local United Methodist Church.
 At left, Seidi Valencia with Deaconess Jeanne Roe Smith, her spiritual mentor.

 Sonia Rodriguez was assigned to United University Church and its summer Peace Camp.
 "At times, when some of us think of missionary work, we look at those surroundings that are outside of us, we look at places like third world countries and think about what we can do there to make a difference in the world.
 Working in ministry in this urban environment has taught me that we don’t always have to look too far out of our own environments to find places or people in need.
 There are people within our own community who need our help and are often overlooked."